JamesGreenaway/craftcms/README.md

 These are the environment variables that are available to add (if necessary):
 * LOCAL_UID
 > This is useful to modify if you are using a Linux device to run this image and your UID is not 1000.
-Editing this argument will edit the user inside your container to match the UID of your local machine.
+Editing this argument will edit the UID and GID for the user inside your container to match the UID of your local machine.
 * PHP_MEMORY_LIMIT
 > The recommended memory limit for Craft is 256M this is already set as a default.
 Use this variable if you require more memory.
 * MAX_EXECUTION_TIME